 Langtang valley trek is the correct choice in case you are seeking out a quick trek.
-It is located in the northern part of the Kathmandu valley, one of the best Himalayan trekking and has a breathtaking mountain view from day one; and if you are a highly experienced mountaineer, you can attempt Yala Peak (5500 meters), which can be climbed in 2 days by camping one night.
-It covers 1710 sq. km of Langtang National Park, peaceful Tamang villages, and holy Gosaikunda Lake.
+It is located in the northern part of the Kathmandu valley, one of the best Himalayan trekking and has a breathtaking mountain view from day one; if you are a highly experienced mountaineer, you can attempt Yala Peak (5500 meters), which can be climbed in 2 days by camping one night.
+It covers 1710 sq. km of Langtang National Park, peaceful Tamang villages, and the holy Gosaikunda Lake.
 About one-quarter of the park is covered with oak, rhododendron, and maple forests, and it is home to birds and animals.
 Mammals in the Langtang National Park are Red Panda, Snow Leopard, Musk Deer, and Himalayan Tahr.

 The Mountain views

 When you reach Kyanjin Ri, the views are remarkable.
-At the northwest, you can see Langtang Lirung (7227m) and the Langtang Lirung glacier below the peak.
+In the northwest, you can see Langtang Lirung (7227m) and the Langtang Lirung glacier below the peak.
 To the right of Langtang Lirung is Chugbu (6251m) and Yubra (6264m).
 Chubby and Yuba can be identified easily as a large glacier separates them.

-During the Langtang valley trekking, many Buddhist monasteries, brightly painted Chhotrens, Mani walls, prayer flags, Tibetan homes, including the Kyanjin Gompa monastery.
+During the Langtang valley trekking, many Buddhist monasteries, brightly painted Chhotrens, Mani walls, prayer flags, and Tibetan homes, including the Kyanjin Gompa monastery.